JoshuaTimothyW/Flappy-Bird-Svelte/README.md

 ## Flappy Bird Svelte

 ## TODO
-- Use methods and return value to modify pipe state
 - Learn about bird animation
+- Learn how to work with bird velocity and gravity
 - Provide additional setting for difficulty by increase bird velocity

 ## Get started